transkatgirl/KatVisualizer/README.md

 ## Usage

 The compiled plugin can be loaded into a DAW like any other metering plugin.
-It's recommended that you use a buffer size under 10ms long (unless you are using it to output MIDI; then a buffer size of 10-20ms is recommended) and avoid sample rates below 40kHz.
+It's recommended that you use a buffer size under 10ms long (unless you are using the plugin to output MIDI) and avoid sample rates below 40kHz.

 (If you don't already have a host for the plugin, [Element](https://github.com/Kushview/Element) seems to be the least-bad open source option.
 However, it doesn't support bluetooth latency compensation and you may run into weird edge cases from time to time.)